On the group of purely inseparable points of an abelian variety defined over a function field of positive characteristic II: Introduction

 The structure of the article is as follows.
 In section \ref{sIR}, we state various intermediate results, from which we shall deduce Theorems \ref{THA} and \ref{THB}.
 Theorem \ref{mainthm1} in subsection \ref{ssIGP} is of independent interest and is (we feel) likely to be useful for the study of the geometry of (especially ordinary) abelian varieties in general.
 The results in subsection \ref{ssIGP} are deduced from some results in the theory of finite flat groups schemes of height one over $S$, most of which follow from the existence of a Harder-Narasimhan filtration on their Lie algebras.
 These results on finite flat group schemes are proven in section \ref{filtsec} and for the convenience of the reader, we included a section (section \ref{prolsec}) listing the results on semistable sheaves over curves in positive characteristic that we need.
 To the knowledge of the author, there are very few general results on the structure of finite flat group schemes in a global situation (eg when the base is not affine) and it seems that it is the first time time that the theory of semistability of vector bundles is being used in this context.
 In \cite{Bost-Dwork} a similar idea is used in characteristic $0$, where it is applied to the study of formal groups over curves (recall that all groups schemes are smooth in characteristic $0$, so the Lie algebras of finite flat group schemes vanish in characteristic $0$).
 Lemma \ref{SBlem} below (which concerns finite flat group schemes of height one) is inspired by \cite[Lemma 2.9]{Bost-Dwork}.
 A prototype of Lemma \ref{SBlem} can be found in \cite[Lemma 9.1.3.1]{SB-generic} but it is not applied to the study of group schemes there.
-The key results here are the Lemmata \ref{SBlem} and \ref{lemcansub}, which will hopefully lead to further generalisations (eg in the situation when the base scheme is of dimension higher than one).
+The key results here are the Lemmata \ref{SBlem} and \ref{lemcansub}, which will hopefully lead to further generalisations (eg in the situation when the base scheme is of dimension higher than one - in this direction, see \cite[Th.
+7.3]{Langer-Generic}).
 The results in subsection \ref{ssIGKS} do not require the theory of semistable sheaves and are based on geometric class field theory, the theory of Serre-Tate canonical liftings and on the existence of moduli schemes for abelian varieties.
 In section \ref{finsec}, we prove the various claims made in subsection \ref{ssIGP} and in section \ref{pcIGKS} we prove the claims made in subsection \ref{ssIGKS}.
 In section \ref{pTHA}, we prove Theorem \ref{THA} and in section \ref{pTHB} we prove Theorem \ref{THB}.
-To prove Theorem \ref{THA} (b), we need most of the results proven in section \ref{sIR} as well as the generalisation of the main result of \cite{Rossler-On-the-group} described in Appendix \ref{appendix}.
 In section \ref{secELproof}, we give a proof of Theorem \ref{ELth}.
-The structure of the proof is similar, but slightly more elaborate than the structure of the proof of Theorem \ref{THA} (b).
-Its first step is a reduction to the situation where the base is a curve and for this we need a geometric analog of a theorem of N\'eron on the specialisation of Mordell-Weil groups over function fields defined over number fields.
-N\'eron's theorem is based on Hilbert's irreducibility theorem but we can bypass this theorem in our situation, appealing only to Bertini's theorem.
-See Appendix \ref{secRMW} for all this.
-We also give further explanations and references there.
+The proof of Theorem \ref{ELth} is quite long and uses virtually all the other results proven in this text.

 In his very interesting recent preprint \cite{XY-Pos}, Xinyi Yuan uses some techniques which are also used in the present paper.
 They were discovered independently.
 His text focusses on the case where the base curve is the projective line.
 In particular, the "quotient process" used in step (2) of the proof of Theorem \ref{ELth} and also in the proof of Theorem \ref{THB} also appears (over the projective line) in section 2.2 of \cite{XY-Pos}.
 Theorem 2.9 of \cite{XY-Pos} overlaps with the proof of Lemma \ref{Slem}.